RIBTAS007/GS-EOP-UI-Development/README.md

 ## [Course Website](https://ribtas007.github.io/GS-EOP-UI-Development/ )

-This is a 10 day crash course of UI Development which will cover almost all the basics required to kickstart UI Development.
+This is a 7 day bootcamp of UI Development which will cover almost all the basics required to kickstart UI Development.

 ![logo](logo.png)